mrsinguyen/go1d/readme.md

 * A one or two line description of the component with it’s use case
 * Major use cases of the component
 * It’s current development status & release version

+Component should have at least one story with all props in the "stories" folder.
+You can find a tutorial on how to add stories for storybook [here](https://storybook.js.org/docs/guides/guide-react/).

 ## Adding Icons